Creamy Southern Butter Beans

 Shopping Tips

-Dairy: Use real butter for the richest finish; a splash of heavy cream or whole milk will make them silkier but isn’t mandatory.
+Dairy: Use real butter for that southern richness; a mix of butter and a splash of cream or whole milk gives the silkiest finish.

 Prep Ahead Ideas

-– Chop onions, celery, and garlic and keep them in an airtight container for up to 2 days; it makes weeknight assembly stupidly fast.
+– Chop aromatics — onions, celery, and garlic — and keep in airtight containers in the fridge for 3 days.

 Time-Saving Tricks